LukasArana/MRISegmentation/README.md

 Model.py describes the models
 Dataset.py creates the dataset train.py defines the training phase usign the dataset defined in dataset.py and model defined in model.py

+In the shared folder a singularity file can be found with all the dependencies.